Biodiversity Improvements at Longstone Avenue Open Space

 Thank you for planting trees with us!

-Brent Council and Trees for Cities are working together to plant over 1100 new trees with the local community in Longstone Avenue Open Space.
+Brent Council and Trees for Cities worked together to plant over 1100 new trees with the local community in Longstone Avenue Open Space.
 Of these, 18 are what we call 'standard trees' which are 7-12 years old and are 2-3 meters tall when they are planted.
 The remainder of the trees will contribute to new hedging around the open space and a small coppice - these are 'whip' trees or young saplings that are 1-2 years old.
 As the trees grow, they will provide colour, shade and visual interest to the area throughout the year as well as create more wildlife habitat and foraging opportunities for local residents.

 As part of the project, we organised 7 tree planting workshops with local schools and held a Community Tree Planting Day in February 2025.
 Over 78 adults and 143 children planted trees to help improve this space for the local community.
 Brent Council and Trees for Cities are continuing to work together to involve residents in the after care of this space.